 Some stats & info about Smash Mouth – Fush Yu Mang

 - What kind of musical stylings does this album represent?
-Rock, Rock Music, Alternative Rock, Ska Punk, Third Wave Ska Revival
+Rock Music, Alternative Rock, Ska Punk, Third Wave Ska Revival

 - Rolling Stone’s greatest 500 albums ranking – not ranked!

 - All Music’s rating – 4 out of 5 stars

 - When was Fush Yu Mang released?
 1997

 - My ranking, the one you’re reading right now – #882 out of 1,000

 What does the “best 1,000 albums ever” mean and why are you doing this?

 Yeah, I know it’s audacious, a little crazy (okay, maybe a lot cray cray), bordering on criminal nerdery.